KavrakiLab/hla-arena/README.md

 the files with extension .ipynb).
 Note that all the data created in the container will be saved inside sub-directories of the current folder.

-8. Check out the file “DOCUMENTATION.html," provided alongside the Jupyter notebooks, for additional information on the workflows and available functions.
+8. Check out the [DOCUMENTATION](https://kavrakilab.github.io/hla-arena/), also provided alongside the Jupyter notebooks, for additional information on the workflows and available functions.

     Enjoy HLA-Arena!